Skip to content

 """Log a message once.

-This is ensured by caching the input/output pairs of this function, using the
+This is ensured by caching the "message" argument and only logging it the first time

 Args: